Sahitya21/Project-1/README.md

 Tomcat: Port 8080: For accessing Tomcat.

-2. Connecting to EC2 Instances Using Git Bash
+2. Connecting to EC2 Instances Using Git Bash:

 Once your instances are running, you can connect to them using Git Bash with the SSH key pair that you downloaded.

 now ready to install and configure the necessary CI/CD tools on each instance.